moeid404/test/README.md

 ### vars/main.yml
 - Define the path of the db_passwd
 ----
-## 4.mariadb role 🚩
+## 5.wordpress role 🚩
 ### defaults/main.yml
-- Define db_name, db_user, db_host
+- Define app_name, site_path, domain_name, db_name
 ### tasks/main.yml
 > After this role you will get:
-- mariadb-server, python3-mysqldb at latest version
-- Data base and it's user with all privileges on all data bases
-- if you want to give the privileges only on the data base use >> priv: '{{db_name}}.*:ALL'
-### vars/main.yml
-- Define the path of the db_passwd
+- Directory of fresh wordpress App with recommended permissions
+- Linked file from sites-avilable to sites-enabled "The main file which will be served"